CCPBioSim/BioSim-analysis-workshop/README.md

 # Molecular Dynamics Simulation and Analysis workshop

+## Target audience

+This is a course aimed at beginners in biomolecular simulation.
+It is expected that students are already familiar with key concepts of molecular dynamics simulation theory, and have a basic working knowledge of Python and its core scientific packages (numpy, scipy, matplotlib).

 ## Schedule

 The course is constituted of lectures (L1-8) and practical (P) sessions, subdivided in two units.
 Unit 1 is dedicated to providing foundations on protein structure and their preparation for molecular dynamics (MD) simulation.
 Unit 2 is dedicated to describing means of extracting information from the MD simulation of a protein.